 Student Scoop – Unofficial Student Guide To UBC feat.
 Cody Lo

 Welcome to the first of our Student Scoop series – a collection of insider student tips to UBC, SFU, Langara, and more.
 We tap into the nuts and bolts of student life interviewing student leaders to uncover secret campus corners, best coffee spots, where to satisfy your late night cravings, and the lowdown on campus and off campus living.
-Read on for more UBC tips.
+Read on for more UBC tips from UBC student Cody Lo.

 UBC Quick Student Tips